johnobriendev/discShop/README.md

 ## Usage
 ### Routes
-/ : Home page displaying all discs
+/ : Home page

+/discs : Page displaying all discs and a filter

-/discs/ : Detailed view of a specific disc
+/discs/:id : Detailed view of a specific disc

 /cart : Shopping cart page